CineMagic (SiriusXM): History

-On June 24, 2011, SiriusXM announced that Cinemagic would be removed from the XM channel lineup on July 1.
-Going forward, Cinemagic would be exclusively available online via channel 806, for an extra subscription fee.
+On June 24, 2011, SiriusXM announced that CineMagic would be removed from the XM channel line-up on July 1.
+Going forward, CineMagic would be exclusively available online via channel 806, for an extra subscription fee.
 When emailed about the decision, Jeremy Coleman, senior vice president of programming at SiriusXM, responded in a form reply: "Every now and then, we have to pull a channel off our service.
 Our system and bandwidth only allow for so many channels....
-Any change we make, even if it allows us to add something new that pleases a large number of people and expand our subscriber base, will upset those that loved the channel we are removing and that’s certainly the case for Cinemagic...."
-In contrast, Dave Ziemer posted on Cinemagic's Facebook page: "Ok everyone, here's the situation.
+Any change we make, even if it allows us to add something new that pleases a large number of people and expand our subscriber base, will upset those that loved the channel we are removing and that’s certainly the case for CineMagic..."
+In contrast, Dave Ziemer posted on CineMagic' s Facebook page: "Ok everyone, here's the situation.
 Long story sort of short: As part of the merger agreement, SiriusXM is supposed to carry a certain number of minority owned channels.
 The FCC approved the channels and the company is slowly instituting them.
-Bandwidth is an issue and certain channels needed to be dropped to make room for them and unfortunately Cinemagic was one such channel."
+Bandwidth is an issue and certain channels needed to be dropped to make room for them and unfortunately CineMagic was one such channel."

-The final selection aired on Cinemagic's XM satellite radio station leading up to midnight of July 1, 2011, was "So Long, Farewell (Auf Weidersehen, Goodbye)" from The Sound of Music.
+The final selection aired on CineMagic' s XM satellite radio station leading up to midnight of July 1, 2011, was "So Long, Farewell (Auf Weidersehen, Goodbye)" from The Sound of Music.
 The song was cut off abruptly during this final broadcast.
 The bandwidth was then transferred over to BYU Radio, a Mormon interest group, on channel 143.

-Currently, in both the US and Canada, Cinemagic is on SiriusXM Internet-only channel 750.
+Currently, in both the US and Canada, CineMagic is on SiriusXM Internet-only channel 750.

 It appears the channel has been totally removed as of December, 2021.

-Update 6-2-2022 Cinemagic is still on the air as a sirius xm extra channel, though the variety of music is limited, it is still with us. if you have the sirius xm app, or voice enabled speakers that have the app connected you can ask for it to play.
+Update 6-2-2022 CineMagic is still on the air as a SiriusXM extra channel, though the variety of music is limited, it is still with us. if you have the Sirius XM app, or voice enabled speakers that have the app connected you can ask for it to play.